amirkeren/bluemix-lab2/README.md

 # Extending the sequence

-We will now extend the sequence to mediator-action -> watson-translator -> db-insert-action
+We will now extend the sequence to translator-mediator-action -> watson-translator -> db-mediator-action -> db-insert

 1. Select the sequence you created in the previous step again and then click on "Extend"